DebasritaS/Sinethemba-Godlo-03/Updated Project Documentation.md

 |T-005	|Integrate IAM and HR systems for real-time user access updates	|Integration Engineer|	12	|To Do|
 |T-006	|Set up automated revocation process for unapproved access	|Backend Developer|	8|To Do|

+This sprint delivers the primary access review functionality required for the MVP.
+By completing this sprint, we will enable IT administrators and managers to schedule access reviews, assign reviewers, approve/reject requests, and generate compliance reports.
+This ensures the system can support basic access review cycles while maintaining security and compliance.